 Product Discoverability Is Improved

-As previously said, some buyers may be unaware of the breadth of your product offering, mainly if they are unfamiliar with your brand.
+As previously said, some buyers may need to be made aware of the breadth of your product offering, mainly if they are unfamiliar with your brand.
 Customers can learn more about your brand by scrolling through Posts depicting your other products on the Amazon app's listing detail page.

 You Will Stand Out In The Crowd